background-image

 • Professional Engineer (PE) certification

-• Certified Forensic Engineer (CFE) certification (optional)
+• Certified Forensic Engineer (CFE) (optional)

 Resume Tips